dmbarbour/awelon/README.md

 ## Awelon's Module System

 Awelon has a very simple module system.
-Essentially, a module consists of zero or one import lines followed by one or more definition lines.
+Essentially, a module consists of one import line followed by one or more definition lines.
 An import line contains a comma separated list of module names.
-The association between a name and a module is externally determined (e.g. by file name) and should be simple alphanumeric words.
+The association between a module name and a module definition is externally determined (e.g. by file name).
+Module names should be simple alphanumeric words.
 Modules may be associated with local names.
 Imports must be acyclic.

         import common, packageWithLongName AS p, foo
-        _s = swap [swap] first swap first swap f = foo [p:bar foo:bar] first -- here 'foo' means 'foo:this'
+        _s = swap [swap] first swap first swap f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
         this = [f] _s

 Words within a module must be defined before they are used.
 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
 If there is any potential ambiguity for a word (i.e. if it is exported from two of the modules, including this one), it becomes necessary to use the prefixed form.

 The word 'this' has special meaning.
 Within a module, 'this:' may be used as the prefix for a module's words.
 When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' means 'foo:this' after importing foo (assuming no ambiguity).
 Also, the word 'this' in Awelon serves the same role as 'main' in many other languages.
 Awelon is intended for component based software; I believe 'this' has nice connotations for treating modules as possible software components.

 All imports and definitions must start at the beginning of a new line of text, and continue to the end of the logical line.
 A logical line continues until a non whitespace character begins a new line of text, i.e. so developers can distribute some code or imports vertically.
-Awelon has line comments in Haskell's style, starting with `--` (as a distinct word).
+Awelon has simple line comments starting eith `%`.

         import common
-        -- take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
+        % take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
-        take = [[assocr] second roll2] first -- (x*(sL*(sC*sR)))*(hL*hR)
+        take = [[assocr] second roll2] first %  (x*(sL*(sC*sR)))*(hL*hR)
                assocr roll2 [roll2] second

 Note: there are no default words or imports in Awelon.
 Only literals can be used without an import.